 ❌ Cons

-- A bit old-school in looks
+- A bit old-school in looks, and colourways usually lack some graphics

 - Not necessarily performance-oriented